The Facility and Its Philosophy

 University Health and Counseling Services (UHCS) offers a full range of psychological services to University of Southern Maine students to support and contribute to their personal growth and the enhancement of their higher education experience.

-UHCS is staffed by a multidisciplinary team including four licensed doctoral level psychologists and two masters level counselors, one of whom coordinates substance abuse and multicultural services.
+UHCS is staffed by a multidisciplinary team including three licensed doctoral level psychologists and three masters level counselors, one of whom coordinates substance abuse clinical services and prevention efforts.
 A psychiatric nurse practitioner working under the supervision of a psychiatrist is also affiliated with our program.
-Family nurse practitioners, professional nurses, and consulting physicians provide primary care and health education to the student population.
+Family nurse practitioners and a consulting physician provide primary care and health education to the student population.
 The theoretical orientation of the staff is diverse, and interns have the opportunity to work with staff who use a range of approaches.

 UHCS has a long-standing commitment to providing intensive supervision and training.
 Training is provided for predoctoral interns and doctoral practicum students as well as for masters level trainees.
 Postdoctoral training is also available.
 All trainees, including interns, are respected as professional colleagues with valuable insights and perspectives, but are given the instruction and support appropriate for their level of experience.